ronanchilvers/silex-base/README.md

 ### Silex core / official providers

+ - [HttpFragmentServiceProvider] - enables http fragment handling, required by the web profiler component
+ - [MonologServiceProvider] - integrate monolog logging with a default application log in var/log/application.log
+ - [RoutingServiceProvider] - routing component provider, enabling url generation
  - [ServiceControllerServiceProvider] - allows registering controllers as services
- - [RoutingServiceProvider] - routing component provider, enabling url generation
  - [SessionServiceProvider] - enables session handling
- - [MonologServiceProvider] - integrate monolog logging with a default application log in var/log/application.log
+ - [TwigServiceProvider] - twig engine integration
  - [WebProfilerServiceProvider] - (dev only) turns on the symfony web profiler / debug bar
- - [TwigServiceProvider] - twig engine integration
- - [HttpFragmentServiceProvider] - enables http fragment handling, required by the web profiler component

 ### Third party providers

  - [AnnotationServiceProvider] - allows the use of annotations in controllers for routing
  - [Spot2ServiceProvider] - enables the Spot2 data mapper with a default sqlite database in var/data/database.sqlite
+ - [ConsoleServiceProvider] - KNP Labs console provider for Silex which eases access to the silex application object from console commands

 ## Frontend resources